moravveji/thnkng/Readme.md

 # thnkng

 ## Purpose
-This repository provides a simple Python interface to the MySQL database for the users on the VSC clusters.
+This repository provides a simple Python interface to the MySQL database for the users on the VSC **ThinKing** cluster (hence the repository name).
 With this, it is possible to query for the users information across multiple tables, and easily merge the results.

 The `thnkng_db` class can provide instances for two databases:
 + `hpc_thnkng_stats`